GBCarpiArtStudio/gollum_rails/README.md

 [![Build Status](https://travis-ci.org/gollum/gollum_rails.svg)](https://travis-ci.org/gollum/gollum_rails)

 Gollum Rails lets you integrate a git based wiki into your application.
-In other words, Gollum Rails is a rails engine that wraps gollum-lib.
+In other words, Gollum Rails is a Ruby on Rails engine that wraps [gollum-lib](https://github.com/gollum/gollum-lib).

 ## Status